Trademark and IPO Underpricing

 Posted: 19 Oct 2019 Last revised: 20 Jan 2020

 Date Written: August 1, 2019

-This paper studies the relationship between a firm’s pre-IPO trademarks and its IPO under-pricing.
-Using 4,321 US IPOs during the period 1980-2016, we find that firms with a larger number of trademarks prior to the IPO date experience significantly less IPO under-pricing.
-We employ the 1996 Federal Trademark Dilution Act as a quasi-natural experiment and an instrumental variable approach to establish the causality.
-Our findings are in line with that trademarks reduce IPO under-pricing through signaling firm quality.
+This paper studies the relationship between a firm’s pre-IPO trademarks and its IPO underpricing.
+Using 4,321 US IPOs during the period 1980-2016, we find that firms with a larger number of trademarks prior to the IPO date experience significantly less IPO underpricing.
+We employ a quasi-natural experiment brought about by the 1996 Federal Trademark Dilution Act and an instrumental variable approach to establish causality.
+Our findings suggest that trademarks help reduce information asymmetry among various IPO participants, leading to less underpriced IPOs.

 Suggested Citation: Suggested Citation